torvalds/linux/Documentation/networking/mptcp-sysctl.rst

 	Default: 1

+available_path_managers - STRING
+	Shows the available path managers choices that are registered.
+More path managers may be available, but not loaded.

 available_schedulers - STRING
 	Shows the available schedulers choices that are registered.
 More packet schedulers may be available, but not loaded.